*This is content sponsored by DoorDash.

 Powering past imposter syndrome

-Between Beverly Hills and downtown Los Angeles, Uli Nasibova has a sweet story to tell about combining her passion for gelato with an analytical personality that loves the tinkering and refining that’s inherent in recipe development.
-She opened her first Uli’s Gelato on the busy West 3rd Street corridor in 2014 and her second Mid-City store in 2017—but it hasn’t been smooth sailing in the four subsequent years as her community and the entire restaurant industry shifted beneath her feet.
+Between Beverly Grove and downtown Los Angeles, Uli Nasibova has a sweet story to tell about combining her passion for gelato with an analytical personality that loves the tinkering and refining that’s inherent in recipe development.
+She opened her first Uli’s Gelato on the busy Spring Street in Downtown Los Angeles in 2014 and her second Mid-City store on the West 3rd Street corridor in 2017—but it hasn’t been smooth sailing in the four subsequent years as her community and the entire restaurant industry shifted beneath her feet.

 “No matter how much research and homework you do—and I did do all of that—you still don’t know what you’re getting into until you’re living it,” Nasibova said, adding that she never second-guessed the decision to open her stores.
 “I didn’t come from a culinary background and I sometimes had this imposter syndrome because I didn’t spend the last 30 years perfecting this skill, but looking back, that was also my advantage, because I wasn’t going off of preconceived notions of what an ice cream shop should be, I was just doing my own thing.”